Have you ever clicked “publish” on one of your blog posts only to realize that you forgot to include something important?

-Are you ready to learn about the 11 things you need to do before you publish your next blog post?
-Here’s the list:
+Ready to learn about the 13 things you need to do before you publish your next blog post?

 1. Include a killer title

 So what does a killer title look like?
-You’ll find lots of different formulas online, including the ones I share in my free downloadable resource on 72 magnetic blog post title templates.
-But they all have two things in common: they include keywords related to your post and tempt readers to click on them.
+You’ll find lots of different formulas online, including the ones I share in my 72 magnetic blog post title templates.
+But they all have two things in common: they include keywords related to your post and they tempt readers to click on them.

 2. Write a magnetic introduction